List of urban areas in the European Union

 This is a list of urban areas in the European Union with over 500,000 inhabitants as of 2022.
 The data comes from Demographia and the United Nations Department of Economic and Social Affairs.
-Demographia provides figures for urban areas (including conurbations), while the UN DESA figures are for agglomerations only.
+Demographia provides figures for urban areas (including conurbations), while the UN DESA figures are a mix agglomerations, cities proper and metropolitan areas.
 For comparison, Function Urban Area (FUA) population figures by Eurostat are also provided, however, these measure the wider metropolitan areas.